marco-wong-1/work-orders/README.md

 This app fetches work orders as well as workers from an API and list them based on the work order's deadlines

+## Demo

+Click here for a demo of this app: https://work-orders-sort.herokuapp.com/

 ## Installation & Setup

 Clone down this repository.
 You will need `node` and `yarn` installed globally on your machine.